bright-lives/website/readme.md

 docker compose up
 ```

+>  Note: It will either create a new docker container if it does not exist yet, otherwise re-use the existing one.

 This allows you to use:
 - The front-end site: `http://localhost:8000`
 - The BE admin: `http://localhost:8000/wp-admin`.

->  Note: It will either create a new docker container if it does not exist yet, otherwise re-use the existing one.
+>  Note: The admin username and password will be in the .env file.

 Then you can run: